Galxe/galxe-docs/doc-developer/4-credential-api/rest-cred.md

 ---
-sidebar_label: How to set a REST credential through dashboard
+sidebar_label: How to setup a pull-based RESTful API credential
-sidebar_position: 3
+sidebar_position: 2
 slug: rest-cred
 ---
 # How to set a REST credential through dashboard